Call for appointment:667-214-1111 667-214-1111

 Working in both the neurology and ophthalmology fields, our neuro-ophthalmology specialists focus on treating eye conditions that result from neurological disorders.

-UMMC's newly developed neuro-ophthalmology department includes Rachid Aouchiche, MD, FACS and Michaela K. Mathews, MD, who treat adults and children with the following diseases that affect the eyes.
+UMMC's newly developed neuro-ophthalmology department includes Rachid Aouchiche, MD, FACS, who treat adults and children with the following diseases that affect the eyes.

 Microvascular Cranial Nerve Palsy